Maxwell Thornton: The 1924 general election

 The 1924 general election was a disaster for the Liberal Party, with net losses of 118 seats.
-Thornton, who had previously been well supported in his largely agricultural seat, was defeated by the Conservative candidate Major Kenyon-Slaney (who had also been his opponent in 1922 and 1923) and who was returned with a majority of 1,272.
+Thornton, who had previously been well supported in his largely agricultural seat, was defeated by the Conservative candidate Major Philip Kenyon-Slaney (who had also been his opponent in 1922 and 1923) and who was returned with a majority of 1,272.
 In the general election campaign the Tories played strongly on rural grievances.
 Despite Thornton's arguing that only a Liberal government could provide security for the farmer and good wages for the agricultural labourer, and his reputation for being on the Right of his party the Tories led by Stanley Baldwin came to be regarded as the champion of the countryside against the urban areas and London based politicians.
 In addition the appearance of many more Labour candidates in 1924, together with a plea from Labour for its supporters not to vote at all in those seats it was not contesting meant that Liberals were fighting many more three-cornered contests and not picking up enough votes from agricultural labourers in straight fights.
 Asquith lost his seat in the 1924 election, Lloyd George became party leader and a ferment of new ideas and policy initiatives flowed forward in the next few years.
 One such policy called for a form of land nationalisation as set out in the publication Land and the Nation (or Green Book).
 This was a step too far for some former MPs from rural areas and Thornton resigned from the party in protest in 1925 and at what he described as "coquetting with Socialism".